Dreamown/im2mesh_matlab/README.md

 ## Acknowledgments

-Great thanks Dr. Yang Lu and Dr. Jonathan Vande Geest for providing valuable suggestions.
+Great thanks Dr. Yang Lu for providing valuable suggestions and testing export formats.
 I also appreciate Dr. Darren Engwirda for the open-source mesh generator.

 ## Other related projects